Distance: 1.1 km

 Invermay Road climb

-After you turn off Monbulk Road there is a short descent around a hairpin.
+After you turn left off Monbulk Road there is a short descent around a hairpin.
 The climbing starts straight away & it gets very steep within the first 50 meters.
-And averages well over 12% over the first 250 meters.
+The first pinch is quite steep, averaging well over 12% over the first 250 meters, and you’ll want to save something in reserve for the second part of the climb.

 The middle section is the best of the climb.
 The road flattens out & you have a chance to catch a breather and enjoy the open views to your right.
-If you look up the road I can guarantee that everyone has the same reaction.
-“Oh s@#t!”
+Admittadly, it can be hard to appreciate the veiws.
+Most of the time you’ll be looking up the road at the second steep pinch and I can guarantee that everyone has the same reaction.

-A 300 meter straight climb with a 20% average will guarantee you a ticket to the hurt locker.
+This is a 300 meter straight pinch with a 20% average, peaking at 24%.
+This will guarantee you a ticket to the hurt locker.
 Do whatever you can to get up this section.
-Grind, cry, zig-zag across the road, get off & walk.
-Whatever you can to get up this insane pinch.
+Grind, cry, zig-zag across the road, scream in pain, get off & walk.
+Whatever you can do to get up this truly insane pinch.

 Even though the last 100 meters flattens out to a reasonable gradient, your legs may have gone on strike by then.
-It may seem like a struggle to get to the top.
+And the last bit always seems to be a struggle to get to the top.

 The climb up Invermay Road finishes at the Wall.
 On Olinda-Monbulk Road (this is considered the traditional end to the climb).

-For those of us that like torture turn right onto the Wall and climb to the very top.
-It is 4.5 km of climbing at a 7% average
+For those of us that enjoy a bit of torture then when you get to Olinda-Monbulk Road (aka the Wall), turn right and climb to the very top.
+Overall it is 4.5 km of climbing with an average gradient of 7%.